atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources

-A collated list of useful tools and papers for structural variant analysis.
+Things to help with structural variant analysis.

 For each category, papers are sorted by year of publication and provided in the following format:
 *Title.
 Author Year, Journal (link_to_paper).*